jcalarcon98/jcalarcon98/README.md

 ## I'm a Student, Animal Lover 🐶, and Developer!!

 - 🇪🇨 I'm from Ecuador.
-- 🌱 I’m currently learning everything
+- 📖 I’m currently learning about Software Architecture 💥

 ### Languages and Tools: